-Grief and loss hit people differently, and you may be feeling lonely and isolated.
-It's important to know it's normal for feelings of grief to come in waves — one moment you may be fine, then the next moment you feel devastated.
+You may be feeling lonely and isolated.
+Or you may feel numb and confused.
+Grief and loss affect everyone differently.
+It's important to know feelings of grief come in waves — one moment you may be fine, then the next moment you feel devastated.
 Sad isn't bad.
 The love you had for the person or the dream you lost is equal the grief you feel.
 And it does get better, one day at a time.

 You may not think therapy is a place to talk about politics.
 Yet it can be a great opportunity to discuss how the current political climate may be causing stress in your daily life.